BavariaBlue/samm/Supporting Resources/v1.6/MigrationGuide.md

       * None

 * Governance (linting)
-  * Description & Activity overview & Assessment worksheet
+  * in all Business Functions / Security Practices:
+    * tables rearranged for better latex-based conversion to PDF
-    * SM, PC, EG: linting and alignment
+    * linting and alignment
   * Security Culture added
-* Construction (linting)
-  * Description & Activity overview & Assessment worksheet
-    * TA, SR, SA: linting and alignment
   * Security Design added
-* Verification (linting) and alignment
-  * Description & Activity overview & Assessment worksheet
-    * DR, IP, ST: linting and alignment
   * Security Pentesting added
-* Operations (linting)
-  * Description & Activity overview & Assessment worksheet
-    * IM, EH, OE: linting and alignment
   * Security Monitoring added

 * Security Practices in detail (linting in all sec practice && levels && escaping '>')
   * *all*:
     * linting sec practices && levels
     * escaping '>'
     * changing table format so that it is correctly displayed in github (5 columns -> 4 columns)
+    * changed ordering of "Related Levels" to match the SAMM-overview order
   * SM
     * SM1
     * deleted '.' in activity summary sentence